stressed person reviewing credit card debt bills

 When your budget is already stretched, the plan has to be practical.
 You are not looking for a perfect spreadsheet.
 You are looking for breathing room.

 1. Stop using the cards immediately.
-Take the cards out of your wallet, remove them from online stores, and pause autopay subscriptions that charge to those cards.
+Remove cards from your wallet, online stores, food delivery apps, and subscriptions.
 You cannot climb out while still adding new balances.

-2. Protect your four essentials first.
+2. Protect the four essentials first.
 Housing, utilities, food, and transportation come before unsecured credit card payments.
-Falling behind on rent, electricity, groceries, or work transportation can create a bigger crisis than a late card bill.
+Losing shelter, electricity, groceries, or work transportation creates a bigger crisis.

 3. List every card in one place.
-Write down the balance, minimum payment, APR, due date, and whether the account is current, late, or in collections.
-Do not guess.
-Use your statements and your free credit reports at AnnualCreditReport.com.
+Write down the balance, minimum payment, APR, due date, and account status.
+Use statements and your free reports from AnnualCreditReport.com.

-5. Ask for a hardship program, not just a lower payment.
-A real hardship program may reduce your APR, waive late fees, lower your minimum payment, or close the account while you repay it on better terms.
-Closing a card can affect your credit, but it may still be better than falling further behind.
+5. Ask for a hardship program, not just sympathy.
+A hardship program may lower your APR, waive fees, lower the minimum payment, or close the account while you repay under better terms.

 7. Create one small monthly payment gap.
-Even $25 to $75 per month matters when you are broke.
-Cancel unused subscriptions, negotiate bills, sell one item, pick up a short-term shift, or use local assistance for food or utilities through 211.org.
-The goal is to create a starting payment without risking essentials.
+Even $25 to $75 matters when you are broke.
+Cancel unused subscriptions, negotiate bills, sell one item, pick up a temporary shift, or use local assistance through 211.org.

-8. Pick a method once the crisis is stabilized.
-Use the snowball method if you need motivation, the avalanche method if you want to save the most interest, or a nonprofit debt management plan if interest is too high to make progress.
+8. Pick a payoff method after the crisis is stable.
+Use the debt snowball if you need motivation, the debt avalanche if you want to save the most interest, or a credit counseling plan if high interest makes progress impossible.

-What Is Credit Utilization and How Does It Affect Your Score
+For credit score strategy while paying down balances, read What Is Credit Utilization and How Does It Affect Your Score.

 What to Ask Your Credit Card Company For

-Do not call and simply say, “I cannot pay.”
-That gives the representative very little to work with.
+Do not call and only say, “I cannot pay.”
 Be specific.
 Your goal is to lower the monthly pressure without creating unnecessary long-term damage.

 Ask the representative to send the agreement in writing or through your online account before you rely on it.
-Take notes during the call: date, time, representative name, what they offered, and any confirmation number.
+Take notes during the call: date, time, representative name, offer, and confirmation number.

 Free and Low-Cost Debt Help That Is Legit

-When you have no money, you need free or low-cost help first.
+When you have no money, start with free or low-cost help.
 Be careful with companies that sound like they can erase debt instantly.
-Real help usually starts with budgeting, creditor communication, credit counseling, or a legal review.

 Nonprofit Credit Counseling